[Skyline Small Molecule Tutorial

 - Click the Data Pipeline tab.
 In the Data Pipeline web part, click Process and Import Data.

 - Drag and drop the individual Skyline documents or .zip file into the Files web part.
+This walkthrough uses sample test data; your column names and results may vary.

 - When the documents have been uploaded, select the documents and click Import Data.